What Is Martha Stewart's Net Worth?

 Personal Life

-Stewart was previously married to Andrew Stewart from 1961 to 1990, and the couple share daughter Alexis.
-She has been romantically linked to actor Sir Anthony Hopkins, and billionaire Charles Simonyi.
+Stewart was married to Andrew Stewart from 1961 to 1990, and the couple share a daughter, Alexis.
+Martha has been romantically linked to actor Sir Anthony Hopkins and billionaire Charles Simonyi.

 Recognition & Awards

-In 1995, Martha Stewart received the Golden Plate Award of the American Academy of Achievement.
+In 1995, Martha Stewart received the Golden Plate Award from the American Academy of Achievement.
 In 1997, she was honored with the Edison Achievement Award signifying her commitment to innovation throughout her career.
-Stewart was inducted into the New Jersey Hall of Fame in 2018, and the Licensing International Hall of Fame in 2020.
+Stewart was inducted into the New Jersey Hall of Fame in 2018 and the Licensing International Hall of Fame in 2020.

 Real Estate